steveruizok/rko/packages/rko/README.md

 Reset the state to its initial state (as provided in the constructor).
 This is not undoable.
 Calling `reset()` will also reset the history.

+#### `replaceHistory(stack: Command[], pointer?: number)`

+Replace the state's history.
+By default the pointer will be set to the end of the stack.
+Note that it's your responsibility to ensure that the new history stack is compatible with the current state!

 #### `resetHistory()`

 Reset the state's history.